C.L.U.E.® is a registered trademark of LexisNexis Risk Solutions (who acquired it from ChoicePoint in 2008).

 - If you file a claim for loss against your car insurance policy, for example, the insurance company adds this information to the national database.

-- If you apply for homeowners insurance or auto insurance with another company, say you move to another part of the country and need new coverage, the new insurance company can access the central database and learn of your past claims.
+- If you compare insurance companies and apply for homeowners insurance or car insurance with another company, the new insurance company can access the central database and learn of your past claims.

 - The consumer report shows the new insurer information about any claims you filed under your previous insurer's policy.
 C.L.U.E. reports also include information about inquiries you made, even if a claims were never submitted or paid.